 - Jennifer will register the first 40 people, 20 each, for the morning and afternoon groups.
 You will get an email if you are registered.
 If you are still waiting for an email from Jennifer, please assume that you still need to register.

 Meet Your Neighborhood Age Strong Advocate

 Age Strong's Mary Sullivan will assist older adults with applying for city services and government benefits and connect them to programs and resources.
-Mary will return monthly on the second Tuesday of each month from 2:00–4:00 PM.
+Mary will be returning monthly on the second Tuesday of each month from 2:00-4:00 pm.
 This is a drop-in program; no registration is required.

 Rozzie Reads Poetry and Open Mic

 Thursday, March 16, Roslindale House, 120 Poplar Street

 Savvy Information Consumers: A Discussion About Identifying Misinformation on the Internet

 Misinformation can spread quickly and widely on the Internet, especially during major news events.
 In this in-person workshop led by BPL’s Media and Journalism Research Specialist Eric Husting, we will explore misinformation and how false information can appear and spread online.
 This workshop will also go over tangible tips and critical thinking skills we can employ to vet and verify digital information we see online.
 No registration is required.